Shipment of the IGES Module technology to Amsterdam’s End of Life Plastic to Fuel Plant Marks Major Milestone

 - IGES Purchases Amsterdam Company with EPA Approval to Operate

 The directors of Integrated Green Energy Solutions Ltd (“IGES” or “the Company”) are pleased to announce the purchase of an Amsterdam based entity, Bin 2 Barrel Amsterdam B.V.
-This purchase comes with a site in Amsterdam that has a fully approved and sanctioned Environmental Approval Permit to operate a waste plastic to liquid fuels (Naptha, Marine Fuel and Marine Diesel Oil) permit.
+This purchase comes with a site in Amsterdam that has a fully approved and sanctioned Environmental Approval Permit to operate a end of life plastic to liquid fuels (Naptha, Marine Fuel and Marine Diesel Oil) permit.
 This strategic purchase will allow IGES to produce liquid fuels (Naptha, Marine Fuel and Marine Diesel Oil).

 - Environmental Approval and Construction Development

 With the environmental approval in place for the Amsterdam plant, we are able to commence construction immediately.
 The first step in construction is to lay foundations for the site by undertaking piling activities at the site.
 This piling project has been quoted to cost over AUD$1.5 million and the assignment has been awarded to Stout Van Herk Group – a Dutch construction company, established in 1908 that is active in the field of new construction, renovation and maintenance with a strong focus on sustainability.